Thiews/Obsidian-Harmonic/Custom css and html elements.md

 - cssclass: blockquote-serif, to choose the serif font for the blockquote
 - cssclass: blockquote-bracket, to add a quotation mark for blockquote in the page
 - cssclass: blockquote-text-center, to center the text in the blockquote
+- cssclass: img-grid, to display grid image galery with table

 You can display each image in a different way with this synthax: